InfuriousICC/Leading-Chrome-Extensions/README.md

 Yes, there are many android browsers which provides a feature to use chrome extenion in android like kiwi and yandex browser.
 The process of installation is almost same.

+#### Can Chrome extensions steal your information ?
+There are many extensions that can view your online activity and some extensions also capture your data even passwords too.
+In otder to stay safe from this, use extensions developed by trusted developers only.
+Also, Before adding any extension, must read its overview.

 ## Contributions

 Contributions are always welcome!